YAGO 4.5: A Large and Clean Knowledge Base with a Rich Taxonomy: Implementing YAGO

-\paragraph{Steps.} We generate YAGO on a Unix machine with 90 CPUs and 800GB of RAM.
-We proceed in 6 steps: \begin{description}[nolistsep,noitemsep] \item[1.
+\begin{description}[leftmargin=3mm,nolistsep] \item[1.
 Create schema:] The manual definition of the schema is loaded, and the relevant parts of the Schema.org-taxonomy are extracted, as described in Section~\ref{sec:top-level}.
-This process operates only on manually defined files and hence terminates in less than a second on our machine. \item[2.
+This process operates only on manually defined files and hence terminates on our machine in less than a second. \item[2.
 Create taxonomy:] Wikidata is parsed for classes, and a loop-free taxonomy is constructed, as described in Section~\ref{sec:wikidatatax}.
 This step is parallelized and takes 4 hours. \item[3.
-Create facts:] Wikidata is parsed for facts, each predicate is mapped to a YAGO predicate as described in Section~\ref{sec:props}, the subject of the fact is type-checked, and the objects are type checked if they are literals.
-The objects that are not literals cannot yet be type checked because we do not yet have a complete list of all instances at this stage.
+Create facts:] Wikidata is parsed for facts, each predicate is mapped to a YAGO predicate as described in Section~\ref{sec:props}, the subject of the fact is type-checked, and the objects are type-checked if they are literals.
+The objects that are not literals cannot yet be type-checked because we do not yet have a complete list of all instances at this stage.
 This step, likewise, is parallelized and takes 4 hours. \item[4.
-Type-check facts:] The previous step has given us a list of facts, which also contains for each instance the class that it belongs to.
+Type-check facts:] The previous step has given us a list of facts, which also contains the class that each instance belongs to.
 We load this list into memory and run through all facts to type-check the object of each fact.
 This step runs on YAGO data, and not on Wikidata, and thus does not need parallelization.
-It runs in 1:30h. \item[5.
+It takes 1:30h to run. \item[5.
 Create ids:] Among those facts that survived the type check, we map each entity to its legible YAGO name, as described in Section~\ref{sec:props}.
-This takes 1h. \item[6.
+This takes one hour. \item[6.
 Create statistics:] Debugging and testing are an integral part of the development.
 The last step counts the number of instances per class and of facts per predicate.
 It creates a visualization of the taxonomy and a random selection of entities for manual check.
 This process also takes one hour. \end{description}

 Thus, the overall process takes about 12 hours.